Retail Pricing Strategies: Strange Things Happening With Australian Retail Prices 📠

 Many retailers are responding to the new online digital retail era by reducing their prices for most items to keep up with Amazon’s retail pricing strategies.

-A large number of retailers are taking the predictable path of high-low pricing (usually a bit lower than their competitors – see everyday low pricing) to drive volume and hold onto customers – very tactical retail pricing strategies.
-See our blog on price floors.
+A large number of retailers are taking the predictable path of high-low pricing usually a bit lower than their competitors.
+To drive volume and hold onto customers – very tactical retail pricing strategies.

 Some retailers are attempting to improve their online retail pricing strategies by optimising their prices.
 However, most retail pricing strategies and optimisations still appear to be automating cost-plus thinking at the category price level.

 A handful of very talented pricing and data teams are bucking the typical retail pricing trend and well on their way to figuring out how to optimise at a very granular, line-item price level while managing price and data complexity.

 We see some exceptional examples of teams transforming their retail pricing strategies and sales techniques to re-connect with the market and customer by: